Mixed

 Step 3Tyranitar

-• Tyranitar's biggest threats include Machamp (Fighting), Gyarados (Water), and Exeggutor (Grass), all carrying super-effective STAB moves.
+• In FireRed & LeafGreen, Tyranitar's biggest threats include Machamp (Fighting), Gyarados (Water), and Exeggutor (Grass), all carrying super-effective STAB moves.
 Machamp is the most dangerous since Fighting moves deal 4x damage.
 Ground, Bug, and Steel-type attackers are also a problem.
 With 6 weakness types, most competitive teams carry at least one counter.
 Tyranitar has enough bulk to absorb a hit, but don't push the matchup.
 Pivot to a teammate that resists.

 • Tyranitar gets Sand Stream and Unnerve.
-But Sand Stream is the one that matters — it's the centerpiece of every viable set.
+But Sand Stream is the one that matters.
+It's the centerpiece of every viable set.
 Build around that.
 On wall sets, Sand Stream pairs with Tyranitar's base 110 Defense to absorb physical hits on the switch.

-Available since Gold & Silver, Tyranitar appears in 18 games spanning 8 generations.
+Available since Gold & Silver, Tyranitar appears in 18 games spanning 9 generations.
 Beyond its original form, it gained a Mega form in Generation 7.